 A chronic yeast infection happens when Candida turn into its fungal form or "The Gremlins" as I like to call this type of pesky out of control yeast.

 This type of yeast is thought to produce hook-shaped barbed appendages that cut into your tissue and membranes.

 Did you know that "The Gremlins" can produce oxalic acid in your body?

 This condition also allows partially digested dietary proteins to travel into your bloodstream, where they may exert a powerful assault on your immune system.

 If you are suffering from the symptoms of a yeast infection, you'll want to focus on a diet that contains more yeast free foods and possibly some fermented foods.

 Unrefined Coconut Oil, Unrefined Organic Olive Oil, and Unrefined Flaxseed Oil

-Hot Spices, Ginger, Cloves, Turmeric, and Fresh Herbs
+Ginger, Turmeric, and Fresh Herbs

-100% Grass Fed Raw Milk and 100% Grass Fed Raw Butter
+100% Grass Fed Raw Milk and Organic Raw Goat Milk

 Fructose Corn Syrup, and Agave Nectar

-Hormone Laden and Antibiotic Laden Animal Foods.
-Also, Fast Foods and Processed Foods.
+Hormone Laden and Antibiotic Laden Animal Foods

 Fermented food and drinks that contain wild strains of yeast that are also slightly alcoholic can make Candida worse.

 Candida die-off symptoms are known as the Herxheimer reaction and is compared with flu-like symptoms or seasonal allergies.

 I think it's important to bring up that most people are under the impression that going on a low carb diet that includes yeast free foods will eliminate Candida because they are eliminating the sugar that feeds them.
-This may actually be false!

 Candida are eukaryotes that have mitochondria that may be able to feed just as easily on ketones as they do on carbs.

-It is my understanding that Candida can metabolize dead decaying matter in our bodies and may actually be trying to tell you something!
+It is my understanding that Candida can metabolize dead decaying matter in our bodies and these yeast may actually be trying to tell you something!